Newark, New Jersey: Neighborhoods

 The North Ward is surrounded by Branch Brook Park.
 Its neighborhoods include Broadway, Mount Pleasant, Upper Roseville and the affluent Forest Hill section.
 Forest Hill contains the Forest Hill Historic District, which is registered on state and national historic registers, and contains many older mansions and colonial homes.
 A row of residential towers with security guards and secure parking line Mt.
 Prospect Avenue in the Forest Hill neighborhood.
 The North Ward has lost geographic area in recent times; its southern boundary is now significantly further north than the traditional boundary near Interstate 280.
 The North Ward had its own Little Italy, centered on heavily Italian Seventh Avenue and the area of St. Lucy's Church; demographics have transitioned to Latino in recent decades, though the ward as a whole remains ethnically diverse.

 The West Ward comprises the neighborhoods of Vailsburg, Ivy Hill, West Side, Fairmount and Lower Roseville.
 It is home to the historic Fairmount Cemetery.
 The West Ward, once a predominantly Irish-American, Polish, and Ukrainian neighborhood, is now home to neighborhoods composed primarily of Latinos, African Americans, and Caribbean Americans.
-The West Ward has struggled in recent years with elevated rates of crime, particularly violent crime.
+Relative to other parts of the city, the West Ward has for many decades struggled with elevated rates of crime, particularly violent crime.

 The South Ward comprises the Weequahic, Clinton Hill, Dayton, and South Broad Valley neighborhoods.
 The South Ward, once home to residents of predominantly Jewish descent, now has ethnic neighborhoods made up primarily of African Americans and Hispanics.
-The city's second-largest hospital, Newark Beth Israel Medical Center, can be found in the South Ward, as can seventeen public schools, five daycare centers, three branch libraries, one police precinct, a mini-precinct, and three fire houses.
+The city's second-largest hospital, Newark Beth Israel Medical Center, is in the South Ward, as are seventeen public schools, five daycare centers, three branch libraries, one police precinct, a mini-precinct, and three fire houses.

 The East Ward consists of much of Newark's Downtown commercial district, as well as the Ironbound neighborhood, where much of Newark's industry was in the 19th century.
 Today, the Ironbound (also known as "Down Neck" and "The Neck") is a destination for shopping, dining, and nightlife.
 A historically immigrant-dominated section of the city, the Ironbound in recent decades has been termed "Little Portugal" and "Little Brazil" due to its heavily Portuguese and Brazilian population, Newark being home to one of the largest Portuguese speaking communities in the United States.
-In addition, the East Ward has become home to various Latin Americans, especially Ecuadorians, Peruvians, and Colombians, alongside Puerto Ricans, African Americans, and commuters to Manhattan.
+In addition, the East Ward has become home to Latin Americans (especially Ecuadorians, Peruvians, and Colombians), Puerto Ricans, African Americans, as well as commuters to Manhattan.
 Public education in the East Ward consists of East Side High School and six elementary schools.
-The ward is largely composed of densely packed but well maintained housing and streets, primarily large apartment buildings and rowhouses.
+The ward is densely packed, with well-maintained housing and streets, primarily large apartment buildings and rowhouses.